RdR1024/litpro/README.md

 (If you compiled on Windows, then you don't need the initial ./ )

 For further details on use and the code, see the `litdoc.pdf` file in the doc folder.
+Also see the examples in the examples folder.

 # Pandoc